-In addition to Australia and New Zealand, our overseas locations now include the Middle East, Singapore and Ireland.
-Opportunities range from one year working holidays, where nurses can travel and supplement their income by working in different hospitals along the way, to 1-2 year placements and full relocations.
+In addition to Australia and New Zealand, our overseas locations now include China, Ireland, the Middle East and Singapore.
+Opportunities range from one-year working holidays, where nurses can travel and supplement their income by working in different hospitals along the way, to one to two-year placements and full relocations.

 For more information about nursing in New Zealand, contact our New Zealand team via email or call +64 (0) 9630 8300 during office hours.

 New Staff Bank Framework Award for MGG member Litmus Solutions

 County Hospital Opens New Garden Thanks to Medacs Healthcare Fundraising

 Which is the Best Nursing Agency to Work for?

 The Responsibilities of a Clinical Lead in Occupational Health